Code-Institute-Submissions/pitchCatch/README.md

 - using the ERM to determine the Create, Read, Update, Delete (CRUD) functions relative to each entity
 - developing the python classes based on above

-Examples of outputs from each of the above steps are provided in the Database Schema sub-directory [NEED A LINK]
+Examples of outputs from each of the above steps are provided in the [Database Schema sub-directory](Database-Schema/db_schema.md)

 ## Tech Used